ray-project/ray/doc/source/ray-air/check-ingest.rst

 that don't fit into memory, and prefer to read *windows* of data repeatedly from storage to minimize the active memory required for data ingest.

 To configure streaming ingest, the ``use_stream_api`` and ``stream_window_size`` options must be set for the dataset to stream.
-Note that
-``use_stream_api=True`` is set by default for the "train" dataset.
 A reasonable stream window size is something like 20% of object store memory in the cluster and should be at least 1GiB.
-If the window size is not set, then an infinite window size (bulk loading) will be used.
+If the window size is not set, then an infinite window size (equivalent to bulk loading) will be used.

 .. warning::